LogoHistorical Figure MBTI

 The Curious Mind

-Auxiliary Ne in the INTP provides the intellectual appetite that Ti alone cannot generate.
-Ti is a refining function — it takes what it has and makes it more precise.
-Ne is an expanding function — it keeps generating new questions, new connections, new areas of interest.
-Together they produce the characteristic INTP intellectual style: wide-ranging curiosity organized and disciplined by analytical rigor.
-Diderot's letters to Sophie Volland cover an extraordinary range of subjects — philosophy, natural science, theater, literary criticism, gossip, family affairs, the mechanics of translation, the ethics of deception, the question of whether animals have souls — and they presuppose an interlocutor who can engage with all of it.
-He did not compartmentalize his correspondence with her to the topics he thought she could handle.
+Auxiliary Ne provides the intellectual appetite that Ti alone cannot generate.
+Together they produce the characteristic INTP style: wide-ranging curiosity organized by analytical rigor.
+Diderot's letters to Sophie Volland cover an extraordinary range — philosophy, natural science, theater, literary criticism, family affairs, the ethics of deception, the question of whether animals have souls — and they presuppose an interlocutor who can engage with all of it.
 He wrote to her about everything, which tells us something about the range she actually brought.

 Si